The J.D. Program

-All courses are elective after the first year with the exception of 1) a professional responsibility course that all students must take, and 2) one or more of the skills courses or clinics provided in the list approved by the Law School's Committee on Professional Skills Development.
-Both the professional responsibility course and the skills course must be taken prior to graduation in order to meet requirements set by the Accreditation Committee of the American Bar Association.
+All courses are elective after the first year with the exception of 1) a professional responsibility class that all students must take, and 2) one or more of the skills classes or clinics provided in the list approved by the Law School's Committee on Professional Skills Development.
+Both the professional responsibility class and the skills class must be taken prior to graduation in order to meet requirements set by the Accreditation Committee of the American Bar Association.

 The LL.M. or M.Comp.L.
 Program

 The LL.M. or M.Comp.L. degree is awarded to students who have been in residence for three full consecutive academic quarters and have completed their studies with a minimum average of 170.
 To qualify for residence for a full quarter, the student must take and complete the equivalent of nine or more course hours.
 Credit for twenty-seven course hours and the maintenance of satisfactory academic standing are necessary to qualify for the degree.

 The J.S.D. and D.Comp.L.
 Program